1. Introduction: Revolutionizing Fabric Handling with Terial Magic

 Crafting Applications:

-- Cut intricate shapes with scissors or die-cutting machines.
+- Cut intricate shapes by hand or with die-cutters.

-- Embroider or quilt without distortion or fraying.
+- Embroider or quilt without distortion or fray.

 Wash-Out (Optional):

-- Soak the finished project in water for about 10 minutes, then rinse thoroughly to restore the fabric’s original softness.
+- Soak finished projects ~10 minutes, then rinse to restore softness.

-- If any residue remains, gently scrub with mild detergent and rinse again.
+- If residue remains, scrub gently with mild detergent and rinse again.

-- Uneven stabilization?
-Re-spray and re-iron the affected area.
+- Uneven stiffness: Re-spray and re-iron the spot.

 4. Advanced Applications and Creative Techniques